amitmgit/helloworld/README.md

 # helloworld
 This is the test project for github setup
 POC purpose.
-How git hb works
+How gituhb works